midnightntwrk/midnight-architecture/specification/zkir-v2.md

 ## The Circuit Phase

 The circuit phase is given the complete memory produced by the rehearsal phase and the complete public inputs.
 It uses the `midnight-circuits` library to construt a zkSNARK.

+We embrace the "circuit" metaphor to describe the semantics of the circuit phase evaluation.
+Operations such as arithmetic are called *gates* with inputs and outputs.
+The inputs and outputs of gates are called *wires*.
+A special kind of gate is a *constraint*, which requires the input(s) to satisfy some property without necessarily producing an output.

+### The Circuit Memory

+Values in the circuit phase's memory are wires which are the output of some gate.

 # Instruction Reference